 Call for Abstracts

-The 13th Congress of the Pacific Society for Reproductive Medicine Program Committee invites the submission of abstracts for a digital poster and/or mini oral presentation.
+The 13th Congress of the Pacific Society for Reproductive Medicine Program Committee has now closed the submission of abstracts.

-Invited plenary speakers will also be required to submit an abstract for their presentations.
+Invited plenary speakers are also required to submit an abstract for their presentations.

 |Call for Abstracts Open||Tuesday 31 May 2022|